dotswg/dots-requirements/draft-ietf-dots-requirements.md

 This document adopts the following terms:

 DDoS:
-: A distributed denial-of-service attack, in which high levels of traffic originating from widely distributed sources are directed at a target on a network.
-DDoS attacks are intended to diminish or block availability of servers, services, applications, and/or other functionality of an attack target.
+: A distributed denial-of-service attack, in which of traffic originating from multiple sources are directed at a target on a network.
+DDoS attacks are intended to cause a negative impact on the availability of servers, services, applications, and/or other functionality of an attack target.
+  Denial-of-service considerations are discussed in detail in [RFC4732].

 DDoS attack target:
 : A networked server, network service or application that is the focus of a DDoS